classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-direct.md

 ---

-If the Admin has entered Stripe **Test** keys then Organizer can Connect a **Test Stripe account**, and Stripe **Live** keys then Organizer can Connect a **Real Stripe account**.
+If the Admin has entered Stripe **Test** keys, the Organizer can connect a **Test Stripe account**.
+With Stripe **Live** keys, the Organizer can connect a **Real Stripe account** for live payouts.

 <a name="admin-payout"></a>

-## Admin Payout
+## Admin Payout: Automated Commission & Payouts

-With Stripe Direct, Organizer and Admin, both can receive direct payment into their Bank accounts via Stripe.
-And the payout and admin commission processing will become fully-automated.
+With Stripe Direct, both Organizer and Admin receive direct payments into their bank accounts via Stripe.
+Payouts and admin commission processing are fully automated for efficient event management.

 <br>

-Admin will see the `Transferred` status as `Checked` in the Admin Commission.
+Admin will see the `Transferred` status as `Checked` in the Admin Commission section.

 ---